tanishiking/metals/website/blog/2022-05-27-aluminium.md

 ## Support Cats Effect stacktraces in stacktrace analyzer

 Cats Effect offers [asynchronous stack tracing](https://typelevel.org/cats-effect/docs/tracing#asynchronous-stack-tracing) which augments exceptions with additional information.
 Now, Stacktrace Analyzer is able to recognize CE's stacktraces and provide link to location in code.
-Say no to tedious debugging when you have only stacktrace from logs!
+Say no to tedious debugging when you have only stacktrace from the logs!

 ![cats-effect-stacktraces](https://imgur.com/5fMvcYd.gif)

 ## Improve implement all completion and code action
-Previously, when we invoke implement all completion and code action, Metals fills with something like `x$0` for Java parameter names.
-Now, Metals fills the correct parameter names for Java parameters.
+Previously, when we invoked the "implement all members" completion and code action, Metals used `x$0` for Java parameter names.
+Now, Metals fills these with the correct parameter names.

 ## Support for Scala 3.1.3-RC4, 3.1.3-RC3